 Nutrition Information:Yield: 12 Serving Size: 1

 *The post for Triple Chocolate Scones was first published on May 8, 2013.
-The post and pictures have been updated and republished on October 28, 2019.
+The post and pictures were updated and republished February 10, 2022.